gms64/greg_on_data/content/posts/best-data-science-twitter-accounts.md

         {"string": 'data visualization twitter accounts'},
     ]

 Now let's crawl Google as a mobile user.
 I ran into a problem with featured snippets, so I just skip them.
 This is because *I am being lazy* and want to do this exercise for a lot of other types of media (youtube, courses, books).
-This is like... terrible in practice.
+This is like... terrible in practice, so... don't copy me here.

     # Crawling Google as a mobile user
     headers = {"user-agent" : MOBILE_USER_AGENT}